RomainNicolaon/GroupA_Dubail_Project/README.md

 # GroupA_Dubail_Project

-Droits d’auteurs et informations sur la licence.
+##Project Name:

+**DubaiI Creation**

 ##Introduction:

-The project is an App for Android asked by a French Jewelery.
+The project is an App for Android asked by a French Jewelery [DubaiL](https://www.dubail.fr/fr/joaillerie-dubail).
+They want to renew the brand with new technologies.

 ## Project progress:

 Project is done at 90%.
 We are missing engravement on jewel and how to add ornaments.

 ## How to install it and run it

 The project is using [![made-with-Ionic](https://img.shields.io/badge/Ionic-498AFF.svg)](https://ionic.io).

 First of all, you have to navigate to the project directory in a terminal like so: